Oslov: Etymology

 The village was named after its founder, who was a noble named Osel.
-The name Osel literally means 'donkey' in Czech.
+Osel literally means 'donkey' in Czech.

 Geography

 Oslov is located about 11 km north of Písek and 50 km north of České Budějovice.
 It lies in the Tábor Uplands.
 The highest point is at 435 m above sea level.
-The municipality is situated on an elevated plateau between the Vltava and Otava rivers, on the shores of the Orlík Reservoir, which is built on both these rivers.
+The municipality is situated on an elevated plateau between the Vltava and Otava rivers, on the shores of the Orlík Reservoir, which is built on both of these rivers.
 The confluence of the Otava and Lomnice is located on the western municipal border.

 History

 The first written mention of Oslov is from 1167, when the village was donated to the convent in Doksany.
 Later it belonged to the Zvíkov estate.

 Transport

 The railway from Písek to Milevsko passes through the outlying part of the municipal territory, but there is no train station.
 The municipality is served by the train station in neighbouring Vlastec.